anvuongb/matrix-analysis-final/README.md

 This repo contains codes needed for NMF based on MU and HALS.
 It implements algorithms from the paper https://arxiv.org/abs/1107.5194

+This codes require numpy, cv2 and matplotlib for NMF and plots part.

+Deep learning models require tensorflow, tritonclient, protobuf.
+These packages are not needed for ```run.py```.

 ## NMF
 Two NMF algorithms are implemented in ```nmf.py```, if ```alpha=0```, they reduce to non-accelerated versions.
 ```python